alexhalbeisen/fundraiser-site/index.md

   media_alignment: Left
   headline: "<strong>sign-up</strong>"
   content: I will be working on the design and ordering of t-shirts where all profits
     will go to the fundraiser goal.
-Please fill out the Google form if you are interested so I can get an estimate of demand:<br><br><a href="https://forms.gle/xEXWsF4TvaoCtwPDA" title="google forms">t-shirt and sign up form</a><br>
+Please fill out the form if you are interested so I can get an estimate of demand:<br><br><a href="https://forms.gle/xEXWsF4TvaoCtwPDA" title="google forms">t-shirt and sign up form</a><br>
   media: